annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
 What's your name?"
 * Input: Bob
 * Output: "Hola Bob, sit back and relaaaax!
 Would you like an alcoholololololic tipple?
-Oh sorry amigo, I've already had a few myself today."
+I've already had a few myself toooodayyyyyy."
 * Input: "yes"
 * Output: "Oh you are ready to party Bob!
 You are my type of person.
 Do you like the feeling of bubbles in your mouth?"
 * Input: "yes"